- Muslim cultures and Islam are seen as monolithic and unchanging.

 CAIR’s mission is to enhance understanding of Islam, encourage dialogue, protect civil liberties, empower American Muslims, and build coalitions that promote justice and mutual understanding.

-- Join our e-mail list to receive updates on issues impacting Muslims in America and around the world.
-Go to www.cair.com to sign up.
+- Join our e-mail list to receive updates on issues impacting Muslims in New Jersey.
+Click here to sign up.

-- Become a fan of CAIR on Facebook.
+- Become a fan of CAIR-NJ on Facebook and Instagram.

 How Can I Help?

 - Take action.
-Use these tools and your own common sense to challenge Islamophobia.
+Use tour resources and your own common sense to challenge Islamophobia.
 Your activism strengthens our community.
-Respond to CAIR’s action alerts, volunteer at your local CAIR office or help establish a local chapter of CAIR.
+Respond to CAIR’s action alerts.